-The insights acquired with respect to the influence and significance of the various principles of ordering in this study can serve as a warning to the natural scientist, so that he/she can reflect thoroughly on the validity of a statement such as the following: The inductive method and linear ordering are unique to the essence and nature of the subject and subject-didactics of the natural sciences.
-From this study, the natural scientist no longer can allow him/herself to be led by such a statement.
+The insights acquired with respect to the influence and significance of the various principles of ordering in this study can serve as a warning to the natural scientist so that he can reflect thoroughly on the validity or invalidity of a statement such as the following: The inductive method and linear ordering are unique to the essence and nature of the subject and subject didactics of the natural sciences.
+From this study it is clear that the natural scientist no longer can allow himself to be led by such a statement.
 In addition, it seems that the inductive and deductive methodological principles must be used interchangeably in teaching physics (the natural sciences).
-There also cannot be a preference for a linear form of ordering simply because of the matter of fact, logical character of the subject.
+There also cannot be a preference for a linear form of ordering simply on the basis of the matter of fact, logical character of the subject.
 Of equal or even greater importance are the symbiotic and punctual forms of ordering.